rockem/blink-java/README.md

 # blink-java
-Simplified http server, made primarily for using in tests It also doesn't have any dependencies other than those that come with Oracle's Jdk
+Simplified http server, made primarily for using in tests It also doesn't have any dependencies other than those that come with Oracle's Jdk It's inspired by Spark and Sinatra

 ## Artifactory
 This package is available at https://bintray.com/rockem/maven/blink-java